JTIE History & Committee

 Daniel Boone Regional Library

-Libraries provide access to information and welcoming spaces for all people - inclusion is a foundational value of my profession.
+Libraries provide access to information and welcoming spaces for all people - inclusion is a foundational value of my profession and informs my work as Adult and Community Services Manager.
 I'm dedicated to the Journey's work because I want to be a part of creating a community where everyone can thrive.

 • Alejandra Gudino (She/Her/Hers)